QueenShade/QueenShade/README.md

 # Queen's presets

-QueenShades are Queen's special reshade's that allow you to use my readymade reshares with just downloading the .ini file
+QueenShades are Queen's special reshade's that allow you to use my readymade reshades with just downloading the .ini file

 To set up a Queenshade, install Reshade and then navigate to the game's folder to a folder called reshade-shaders.
 Drop the .ini file here and you're good to go!

 # Examples
 Here are some examples

 ## Dark Souls